vvasylkovskyi/rpi-camera/rpi-camera-software/README.md

 ### Promote Raspberry Pi to become a Github Runner

 You can read this article [Setting Up a Raspberry Pi 4B as a GitHub Actions Self-Hosted Runner](https://www.vvasylkovskyi.com/posts/configuring-rpi-as-github-runner).
 This explains very well about the manual steps required to make a raspberry pi a runner.
 We can also automate this process with ansible.
+This is usually done via ansible if you followed the steps before in

 #### Ansible code to promote raspberry pi to Github Runner